 Settings Available for All Assessments

-- Due Dates: establishes a date and time for when the assessment is due.
+Due Date: Establishes a date and time for when the assessment is due.

-- Start Dates (assigning at a later date): allows the ability for the assessment to auto-assign at a certain date and time.
+Start Date (assign at a later date): Auto-assign an assessment at a selected date and time.

-- Instructions: teachers can add instructions for students to see before the student starts the assessment.
+Instructions: Add instructions for students to see before starting the assessment.

-- Lockdown Browser: while taking an assessment, students will not be able to navigate out of Otus until the student exits the assessment or submits it for grading.
-It eliminates the ability to use external websites while taking an assessment.
+Lockdown Browser: Eliminates the ability to use external websites while taking an assessment.
 Note - The student must have the Respondus lockdown browser installed on their device in order to utilize this feature.

-- Time Limit: determines how long students have to complete an assessment.
+Time Limit: Set the number of minutes students have to complete an assessment.

-- Allow Multiple Attempts: when students are given the ability to attempt the same assessment multiple times.
+Allow Multiple Attempts: Allow students to attempt the same assessment multiple times.
 Each new attempt overrides any previous attempt.

-- Include Score in Final Grade: this is a setting only available for assessments using the points grading scale.
-Toggling this option off will still display the assessment grade in the gradebook for teachers and students to view, but the status is marked as Excluded and the score does not factor into the student's overall grade.
+Include Score in Final Grade: Available for assessments using a points grading scale.
+When toggled OFF the assessment grade appears in the gradebook for teachers and students to view, but the status is marked as Excluded and the score does not factor into the student's overall grade.

-- Texthelp Speechstream: this is a setting only available for Advanced Assessments.
+Texthelp Speechstream: Available for Advanced Assessments.
 Features include text-to-speech read aloud, translation, dictionary with read aloud, picture dictionary, and highlight pens.

-- Allow Student Annotation: this is a setting only available for Advanced Assessments.
+Allow Student Annotation: Available for Advanced Assessments.
 Features include the use of a notepad, sticky notes, drawing mode, and highlight tool.

-- Turnitin: this is a setting only available for Rubric Assessments and for those whose district has an active Turnitin subscription.
-It is a program that checks student work for plagiarism.
+Turnitin: Integration available for Rubric Assessments if the district has an active Turnitin subscription.
+Student submissions are automatically checked for plagiarism.